-Given the international health situation, we regret to announce that the symposium "Modernity of Mozart" had to be postpone too.
-It will be held on the same dates as the festival.
+Given the international health situation, we regret to announce that we had to postpone the symposium.
+It will take place at the same time than the lyric art festival, on July 24 and 25, 2022.

 Good health to you all and See you soon